rippedpiracy/site/docs/about.md

 title: About
-description: About Ripped's Website.
+description: About this site.

 ## Contributing

-Feel free to contribute by opening a Pull Request in our [GitHub Repo](https://github.com/rippedpiracy/rippedpiracy.github.io).
+Feel free to contribute by opening an issue in our [**suggestions**](https://github.com/rippedpiracy/rippedpiracy.github.io) Github repo.

 ## Formatting

-This website is generated using Markdown, which you can read more about [here](https://www.markdowntutorial.com/).
+This website is generated using Markdown, which you can read more about [**here**](https://www.markdowntutorial.com/).

 In brief, here's how it works: